SOCIAL SIGNALPLAYBOOK

 The individual empire is here and Beast... you're just going to see it over and over and over again.

-The model where creators fully own their intellectual property and infrastructure will become prevalent.
+The individual empire model, where creators have ownership over their intellectual property and the infrastructure supporting it, will gain widespread acceptance.

 Original Context